grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How it **works**:

 - Ingester reads records from Kafka, and processes them locally.
 Processing means unmarshalling the data and handling write requests stored in records.
-- Write requests can fail due to "user" or "server" errors.
-Typical user error is too low limit for number of series.
+- Write requests can fail due to "client" or "server" errors.
+An example of client error is too low limit for number of series.
 Server error can be for example ingester hitting an instance limit.
 - If requests keep failing due to server errors, this alert is raised.

 How to **investigate**: